 If you’ve tried this cucumber martini cocktail then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!

 - 4 slices cucumber

 - cucumber for garnish

-Pour vermouth, vodka or gin in a glass.
+- Pour vermouth, gin (or vodka if preferred) in a cocktail shaker.

-Add ice, stir well and strain into coupe glass.
+- Add a handful of ice, stir well and strain into coupe or martini glass.

 - Garnish with a thin slice of cucumber.